readori/readzen-ci/README.md

 # ReadZen CI

-Public CI/CD pipeline for [ReadZen](https://github.com/readori/readzen) — rideshare driver assistant app.
+Public CI/CD pipeline for [ReadZen].

 Uses public repo CI minutes to build, test, and deploy from the private `readori/readzen` repository.